What is PRIORITY II about?

-The project will start with a survey, which aims to collect information from people across the UK and Ireland who are, or have been, involved directly, in designing, running, analysing, or taking part and/or staying involved in randomised trials (see below for an explanation of what trials are).
+The project started with a survey, which involved people across the UK and Ireland who are, or have been, involved directly, in designing, running, analysing, or taking part and/or staying involved in randomised trials (see below for an explanation of what trials are).
 Most trials collect data from participants as part of their continued involvement in the trial and will help to answer whether one treatment is better than another.
 This is known as “follow-up”.
 Some trials collect data long after the treatments being tested have been given.

 Retention refers to the number of people staying involved or “followed up” in trials and whether they complete or provide all the measurements the trial team needs.
 For example, the trial may ask participants to return for a study visit or return a questionnaire.
 This is important because if people join a trial but cannot be followed up, the trial results may be inaccurate and misleading which wastes vital research time and money.

 Our first survey collected people’s suggestions for important questions about trial retention that still need answering.
 Those questions have been reduced to a shortlist of 27 questions.
 Our second survey asks people to choose their top 10 questions from this shortlist.
 These top 10 lists will feed into the next stage of the process, which will produce the final list of the 10 most important unanswered questions in trial retention.

 We want your help in improving the future of clinical trials by improving what we know about the best ways to encourage people to stay involved in clinical trials.